 He has reported some of CNBC's most acclaimed documentaries, including "Billions Behind Bars: Inside America's Prison Industry," which received a 2012 Edward R. Murrow Award from the Radio Television Digital News Association (RTDNA).
-His groundbreaking documentary "Remington Under Fire: A CNBC Investigation" received a 2011 Gerald Loeb Award--the highest honor in business journalism--as well as top honors from IRE, the national organization of investigative reporters and editors.
+His groundbreaking documentary, "Remington Under Fire: A CNBC Investigation," received a 2011 Gerald Loeb Award—the highest honor in business journalism—as well as top honors from IRE, the national organization of Investigative Reporters and Editors.
 His other documentaries include "Price of Admission: America's College Debt Crisis," "Secrets of the Knight: Sir Allen Stanford and the Missing Billions," "Filthy Rich" and "Health Care Hustle."

 A native of Chicago, Cohn holds a degree in journalism from the University of Wisconsin, where he currently serves on the advisory board of the Center for Journalism Ethics.

-Follow Scott Cohn on Twitter @ScottCohnCNBC.
+Follow Scott Cohn on Twitter @ScottCohnTV.

 Our Top State for Business Minnesota: The home of the bus, lakes and a little something called Spam.